Rugrats (film series)

-Rugrats is an American animated comedy-adventure film series from the Nickelodeon media franchise of the same name, created by Arlene Klasky, Gábor Csupó, and Paul Germain.
+The Rugrats film series is an American animated comedy-adventure film series from the Nickelodeon media franchise of the same name, created by Arlene Klasky, Gábor Csupó, and Paul Germain.
 The three films were released in 1998, 2000, and 2003.
 The first and second films were a commercial success and received generally positive reviews, while the third film was a commercial failure and received unfavorable reviews.

 Films

 The Rugrats Movie (1998)

 The story escalates when Tommy Pickles, is put into difficult situation with the birth of his new brother, Dil, who will not stop crying and is taking all of their parents' attention.
 Lil and Phil, suggest that Dil should be returned to the hospital, though Tommy and Chuckie object.
 They eventually get into the Reptar Wagon take a high-speed ride straight into the deep woods where they get lost.
 The babies must find their way home in the forest while being pursued by circus monkeys who escaped from a traveling circus.
 Meanwhile, Angelica Pickles sets out to find the babies after they accidentally take her Cynthia doll with them.
 This film guest stars David Spade as Ranger Frank, Whoopi Goldberg as Ranger Margret, and Tim Curry as Rex Pester.